azhuge233/ASF-IPC-CLI-Wrapper/README.md

 Simple ArchiSteamFarm IPC command CLI wrapper, no more opening browser.

+## How this works

+It sends POST requests to API `Api/Command` then returns the result.

 ## Build

 Install dotnet 6.0 SDK first, you can find installation packages/guides [here](https://dotnet.microsoft.com/download).